Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 Suggested Euphorbia Lactea Uses

-Euphorbia lactea is a great houseplant.
-One sport or cultivar is Euphorbia lactea Cristata aka Coral Cactus with a created top that provides an interesting focal point for any room of the house.
+The dragon bone plant is a great houseplant.
+One sport or cultivar is Euphorbia lactea Cristata, aka Coral Cactus, with a crested top that provides an interesting focal point for any house room.

-Grow in a large pot and keep away from pets and children.
+Grow the dragon bone tree in a large pot and keep away from pets and children.